Harshit-git27/IBM-PROJECT/README.md

 * Do proper cross-validation instead of just one train-test split.
 * Maybe mess with stacking models instead of just voting.

-TL;DR

-I made fake employee data and tried to predict their salaries using different regression models.
+( I made fake employee data and tried to predict their salaries using different regression models.
 It's not production code—just a sandbox project for fun and learning.
 And honestly?
-Pretty proud of how it turned out.
+Pretty proud of how it turned out. )